palkan/active_delivery/README.md

 end
 ```

-If you want to test that no notification is deliver you can use negation:
+If you want to test that no notification is delivered you can use negation:

 ```ruby
 specify "when event is not found" do